LaibaMaryam65/web-online-bookshop/README.md

 # Web Online Bookshop

-Online bookshop built with React and json-server
-This is a simple Online Bookshop web application built using React (Vite) for the frontend and json-server for the backend.
+This is a full-stack Online Bookshop web application built using **React (Vite)** for the frontend and **JSON Server** for the backend.

-The application fetches book data from a local mock REST API and displays it in the browser.
+The project demonstrates how a modern React application consumes a REST API to display and manage book-related data.
-This project is meant for learning and practice purposes.
+This repository contains **source code only** and is intended for learning and academic purposes.

 ---

-## Technologies Used
+## Tech Stack

-Frontend:
+### Frontend
 - React
 - Vite
-- JavaScript
+- JavaScript (ES6)
 - HTML
 - CSS

-Backend:
+### Backend
-- json-server
+- JSON Server

 ---

 ## Project Structure

 ```